szczurek-lab/seqme/docs/api/models_index.rst

 Models
 ======

-Mapping biological sequences to numerical representations.
+Models mapping biological sequences to feature representations.

 Overview
 --------
-The ``seqme`` library provides a suite of models that convert biomolecular sequences into numerical representations.
+The ``seqme`` library provides a suite of models that convert biological sequences into numerical representations.
 These models fall into two main categories:

-* **Embedding models** — map sequences to high-dimensional vector spaces.
+* **Embedding models** — map sequences to fixed-length vector representations.
 * **Property models** — compute interpretable scalar or descriptor values such as charge, weight, or hydrophobicity.

 Models